algorithm-archivists/algorithm-archive/contents/computus/computus.md

 This calculation will take a few variables from the previous section, namely $$k-q$$ (the number of non-observed leap days), and $$d$$ (the number of days since March 21st to the next full moon).
 For the last calculation, we synchronized the number of days in a lunar month with the Gregorian (solar) calendar.
 For this computation, we do similar operations, but for the weekly calendar of 7 days, this value will be stored in $$e$$.
-The first step is calculating the correct offset each century based on the fact that Jan 1st, 1 was a Friday and then accounting for all the non-observed leap days ($$k-q$$),
+The first step is calculating the correct offset each century based on the fact that Jan 1st, in year 1 was a Friday and then accounting for all the non-observed leap days ($$k-q$$),

 $$
 N = (4+k-q)\%7